mvle/scheduler-plugins/kep/399-sysched-scoring/README.md

 ### Goals

-1. Use a scheduler score plugin to rank candidate nodes for an incoming pod to improve pod security.
+1. Develop a score plugin to favor nodes, for a given incoming pod, that have low ExS scores, i.e., nodes with pods that have similar system call profiles.
-2. Compute ExS score for a pod w.r.t. a candidate node by comparing their system call profiles (stored as [CRDs](https://github.com/kubernetes-sigs/security-profiles-operator)) and add the normalized score to Kubernetes default scores.
+2. Define ExS metric used by the logic in the score plugin

 <!---
+3. System call similarity is calculated using our proposed ExS score which is based on for a pod w.r.t. a candidate node by comparing their system call profiles (stored as [CRDs](https://github.com/kubernetes-sigs/security-profiles-operator)) and add the normalized score to Kubernetes default scores.
 2. No impact when the scoring plugin is disabled
 3. When scoring plugin is enabled:
 	-  Works in conjunction with other scoring plugins